As we Share / Stage

 In consequence that means there will always be some kind of togetherness, relatedness and exchange by the nature of being, and even more when it´s about a group with shared interests and common conditions.
 We can assume that the relatedness increases as people share ideas, interests and convictions.
 If there is no not-relating, there is no not-sharing.
 Therefore, the question of sharing the stage could sound banal – unless we connect it with consequence, with the claims, intentions, interests that go with it and determine what it is, its direction.

-If we agree that existing means being in the sharing, then we are obliged to decide (each for ourselves) if we just let it happen like a natural phenomenon that doesn´t concern us, or if we want to design it: decide about the parameters, mechanisms, conditions, goals, outcomes, side-effects, aftermath and chose where, how, with whom it should/could happen.
+If we agree that existing means being in the sharing, then we are obliged to decide (each for ourselves) if we just let it happen like a natural phenomenon that doesn´t concern us, or if we want to design it: decide about the parameters, mechanisms, conditions, goals, outcomes, side-effects, aftermath and choose where, how, with whom it should/could happen.

 The stage is a space and a place as concrete as it is constantly slipping away in its multi-layered concept, in the ever so many perspectives from where we can look at and consider it, in all the facets that go along with all kinds of possible definitions – while it is so simple to just draw a line, to just imagine a situation, to just stand up and make any place a stage.
 Therefore, I want to suggest to always describe the idea and concept of “stage” anew, in order to keep the idea alive that it is not about finding the valid definition to work with, but about an infinite range of possibilities that we are obliged to choose from and by that choosing and deciding also marking our own position in this (admitting our wishes, personal legal terms, agenda).
-As for this text, I will assume as a working basis that stage is any kind of space in which someone performs for others – no matter if theses others are present or not.
+As for this text, I will assume as a working basis that stage is any kind of space, in which someone performs for others – no matter if theses others are present or not.
 It is a simple outline, enabling various approaches and scenarios.

 For playing through different variations of sharing, I want to propose to look at sharing not as something good, right and necessary in itself (as if it was a moral necessity, virtue, value), but as an instrument to be used, designed, decided, applied, to be describe with its attributions and to be questioned (in its use, aim, collateral effects etc.).
 I would hope to find the vice and virtue of sharing in the specific concept and application, instead of taking it for granted that it must be.
 However, this text doesn´t claim completeness, but it tries to mark positions for multiple perspectives on and an evaluation of the potential of sharing (the stage).
 The following “variations” are attempts to describe a few possible approaches and their implications.
 The chosen form of this text could be understood as an invitation to add your own variations and descriptions.